adgellida/ubuntupackages/ReadMe.md

  * WebUpd8 Unstable
 By default these two are enabled.
 High Careful!
 * If there are connectivity problems select your best server on Software & Updates!
+* If you want to know more, go to the wiki of this repo [here](https://github.com/tonigellida/ubuntupackages/wiki).

 TO DO
 =============================================